EarthenSky/advent-of-code-2019/README.md

 Okay I don't know how to write c++ properly; i'm pretty much just writing broken c.
 Gonna use C# instead.

+Now I'm just using this to learn new languages, but at least it's still fun.

 <br><br>

 ## Separations: